-The School of Education on the main undergraduate campus offers teacher preparation courses for undergraduates interested in teaching after earning their B.A. in a major other than Liberal Studies.
+The School of Education on the main undergraduate campus offers teacher preparation courses for undergraduates interested in teaching after earning their B.A. in a major other than Cross-Disciplinary Studies.
 These majors may consider teaching at the elementary, middle school, or high school level with a multiple subject, single subject, or special education credential.

 In addition, other departments on the main campus prepare students in the academic disciplines of Art, Business, English, History, Home Economics, Foreign Languages, Life Science, Mathematics, Music, Physical Education, Physical Science, and Social Science for teaching at the middles school and high school levels.
 Several departments are seeking approval to provide aspiring teachers with the required subject matter competency through their approved coursework taken during the undergraduate years rather than by exams, such as the CSET.